okviz/okviz.github.io/_mydocs/get-started/installation.md

     <img src="images/installation-done.png" width="250">

 > Visuals stored in the Org Store are only available within your organization.
-If you plan to share a report with a visual from your Org Store externally, you need to replace it with a local file, othwerwise [your recipients will see an error](../issues/common-issues.md#the-visual-is-no-longer-available-please-contact-your-administrator-for-details).
+If you plan to share a report with a visual from your Org Store externally, you need to replace it with a local file, otherwise [your recipients will see an error](../issues/common-issues.md#the-visual-is-no-longer-available-please-contact-your-administrator-for-details).

 ## Enable Custom Visuals